OpenSwitchNOS/openswitch-ops-ipapps/docs/udp_broadcast_forwarder_test.md

 The user verifies that the unixctl dump output displays 8 UDP forward-protocol configurations.
 #### Test fail criteria
 The user verifies that the unixctl dump output displays more than 8 UDP forward-protocol configurations.

+### Verify the UDP forward-protocol servers configured count per interface
+### Description
+Configure the multiple UDP forward-protocol servers on an interface using appropriate CLI commands.
+Verify that the unixctl dump the count of servers configured on that interface.
+### Test result criteria
+#### Test pass criteria
+The user verifies the number of servers configured count in the unixctl dump output is same as the number of servers configured.
+#### Test fail criteria
+The user verifies the number of servers configured count in the unixctl dump output is not same as the number of servers configured.

+### Verify the UDP forward-protocol servers count per UDP port on an interface
+### Description
+Configure the UDP forward-protocol servers for different UDP ports on an interface using appropriate CLI commands.
+Verify that the unixctl dump the count of servers configured for that UDP port on that interface.
+### Test result criteria
+#### Test pass criteria
+The user verifies that the total sum of number of servers configured per port on an interface is equal to the overall number of UDP forward-protocol servers configured on that interface.
+#### Test fail criteria
+The user verifies that the total sum of number of servers configured per port on an interface is not equal to the overall number of UDP forward-protocol servers configured on that interface.

+### Verify the UDP forward-protocol configurations along with the dhcp-relay helper address configuration on an interface
+### Description
+Configure the UDP forward-protocol on an interface and dhcp-relay helper address on that same interface using appropriate CLI commands.
+Verify that the unixctl dump output of an interface displays both the UDP forward-protocol configurations and the dhcp-relay helper address configuration.
+### Test result criteria
+#### Test pass criteria
+The user verifies that the unixctl dump output displays both the UDP forward-protocol configurations and the dhcp-relay helper address configuration.
+#### Test fail criteria
+The user verifies that the unixctl dump output does not display both the UDP forward-protocol configurations and the dhcp-relay helper address configuration.